tchavei/batteryhealth/README.md

 ## Preset Battery Health Thresholds

-Please note that by default the set thresholds (3 years, 8 years) and the corresponding levels
+Please note that by default the set thresholds (3 years, 8 years) and the corresponding levels (70% and 80%) may vary from EV manufacturer to EV manufacturer.